comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 - [Atlassian's Git Merge documentation](https://www.atlassian.com/git/tutorials/using-branches/git-merge)

+**You will be using the transcripts from the interviews that you have done so far.**

 Complete the following task, which gets each member to create a branch, make changes, and merge it back into the main branch:

 - [ ]  One team member should create a new folder called `Interviews`, which is where you will store your interview data.
 Commit and push this to the remote repository.